Jango-ai/brain-controlled-game/README.md

 ### 0. LSL Server

 First of all, you need to have a LSL streaming EEG data.
-Use [Notebook 3a](https://github.com/rameerez/brain-computer-interfacing/blob/master/course/session3a-neurofeedback_streaming_data_with_mock_lsl_server.ipynb) from the [Brain-Computer Interfacing Bootcamp Course repo](https://github.com/rameerez/brain-computer-interfacing) to start up a mock LSL server that streams EEG data from a dataset loaded into a `mne.raw` object.
+Use [Notebook 3a](https://github.com/rameerez/brain-computer-interfacing/blob/master/course/session3a-neurofeedback_streaming_data_with_mock_lsl_server.ipynb) from the [Brain-Computer Interfacing Bootcamp Course repo](https://github.com/rameerez/brain-computer-interfacing) to start up a mock LSL server that streams EEG data from a dataset.

 ### 1. Get the code

-First, clone this repo
+Start by cloning this repo

 ```
 git clone https://github.com/rameerez/brain-controlled-game.git